ncfavier/agda-stuff/src-1lab/ObjectClassifiers.lagda.md

 Notice that both statements are roughly of the form "there is a unique pullback square", but that they quantify over different *parts* of the pullback square.

-The easiest way to substantiate our claim is to specialise $B$ to the unit type;
+To see the forward implications, we specialise $B$ to the unit type;
 in this case, the span simplifies to the two projections out of the type of equivalences in $\mathcal{U}$: